martynsmith/node-irc/docs/API.rst

     As per 'message' event but only emits for the subscribed channel.
     See the `raw` event for details on the `message` object.

+.. js:data:: 'selfMessage'

+    `function (to, text) { }`

+    Emitted when a message is sent from the client. `to` can be either a nick (which is most likely this clients nick and means a private message), or a channel (which means a message to that channel).

 .. js:data:: 'notice'

     `function (nick, to, text, message) { }`